sfstar/hass-victron/README.md

 The current state of this integration provides the current limitations to it's use:
 - not all options are configureable after creation.
 - all available "slave" units are added as entities but not grouped into logical devices.
-- Read only, this integration doesn't (yet) provide write support for writeable registers.
+- Read only, this integration doesn't (yet officially) provide write support for writeable registers.
 - Configuring the integration will be relatively slow if a discovery scan is required.
-- Only one instance of a unit type (multi, gavazzi grid meters) is currently supported (due to unique entity naming constrants)

 ## Currently planned improvements